Table of Contents[Hide][Show]

 I have a 26-year-old and two 9-year-olds.
 I never cruised with my oldest when she was a teen and we’re not there yet with our two youngest.
 While I am letting you know up front where my experience on this subject lies, I have cruised with teens in my party.
 Our first cruise was a multi-family group of friends who spent seven nights in the Western Mediterranean and three of the five families in our group had teens.
 I can tell you what I think based off what I observed and the things my friends with teens shared with me.
 You know your children best.

 I personally don’t like the idea of “letting them loose.”
-That said, you can give your teens more or a different level of freedoms than they have at home or on a traditional vacation.
+That said, you can give your teens more or a different level of freedom than they have at home or on a traditional vacation.

 Cruise ships are like small, contained cities.
 There’s no place for kids to go, which is one of the reasons many families want to do a cruise with teens.
 Here are some tips:

 Register your Kids for the Teen Club Onboard